 You will learn how to create a healthier lifestyle and prevent diabetes in this 12-month diabetes prevention program.
 Your group will meet with a trained Diabetes Prevention Program facilitator.

-Meet & Greet dates (Held at the Superior Public Library)
+Meet & Greet dates (Held at the Y)

 Meet and greets are FREE and open to the community.
 Community members will get an overview of the program, complete the survey to qualify for the Diabetes Prevention Program, and discuss meeting dates and times for the program.